huggingface/dataset-viewer/infra/kube/README.md

 # Kubernetes

+This directory contains object configuration files, following the [Declarative object configuration](https://kubernetes.io/docs/concepts/overview/working-with-objects/object-management/#declarative-object-configuration) method of deploying an application on Kubernetes.

+This means that we should only use `kubectl diff` and `kubectl apply` to manage the state (and `kubectl get` to read the values), and never use `kubectl create` or `kubectl delete`.

-## Clusters
+## Cluster

 All the projects that form part of the Hub, such as `datasets-server`, are deployed on a common Kubernetes cluster on Amazon EKS (Elastic Kubernetes Service).
-Two clusters are used:
+Two clusters are available:

 - `hub-prod` for the production
 - `hub-ephemeral` for the ephemeral environments (pull requests)